Skip to main content

 Objective

 Learn how to manage messaging settings for a puzzle.
+These settings are common to different puzzle types.

 Messaging settings

-Example of textual messaging.
+Example of in-game prompts.

 A start and pause message has been added.